Translate English Video into German | Fast, Accurate AI

 Frequently Asked Questions about English video to German

-You simply upload your video, choose English as the source and German as the target, then select subtitles or a voiceover.
-The system automatically generates a fluent German version, keeping the timing aligned and allowing final edits before export.
+You simply upload your video, choose English as the source language and German as the target language, then select either subtitles or a voiceover.
+The system automatically generates a fluent German version, keeps the timing aligned, and lets you make final edits before export.

 Can I translate a German video back into English?

 Yes.
 The translator works in both directions, allowing you to turn German videos into English subtitles or voiceovers.
-This helps multilingual teams create consistent versions of training, marketing, or educational content with minimal manual work involved.
+This helps multilingual teams create consistent versions of training, marketing, or educational content with very little manual effort required.

 Does HeyGen support translation directly from YouTube links?